awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.viewing.md

 # Viewing Aurora Serverless DB Clusters<a name="aurora-serverless.viewing"></a>

 After you create one or more Aurora Serverless DB clusters, you can view which DB clusters are type **Serverless** and which are type **Instance**\.
-For each Aurora Serverless DB cluster, you can view the current number of Aurora Capacity Units \(ACUs\) it is using\.
+You can also view the current number of Aurora capacity units \(ACUs\) each Aurora Serverless DB cluster is using\.
 Each ACU is a combination of processing and memory capacity\.

 **To view your Aurora Serverless DB clusters**